-Heidi’s enigmatic allure to the masses has been propelled through her strategic career decisions veering from more conventional modelling roles where she first shot to fame in Sports Illustrated and Victoria’s Secret to becoming an executive producer and host of Project Runway which saw her win an Emmy for her role as Outstanding Host.
+Heralded as one of this era’s ‘supermodels’, Heidi has surpassed many counterparts of her league in maintaining relevance and proving she still holds currency when it comes to her appeal with Generation X and Y. Heidi’s enigmatic allure to the masses has been propelled through her strategic career decisions veering from more conventional modeling roles where she first shot to fame in Sports Illustrated and Victoria’s Secret to becoming an executive producer and host of Project Runway which saw her win an Emmy for her role as Outstanding Host.

-Heidi welcome to Australia, we are so excited to view your new collection and for Myer to house the range.
-Please tell us, the first three words that come to mind when we say ‘Australia’.
+Heidi welcome to Australia.
+We are so excited to view your new collection and for Myer to house the range.
+Please tell us the first three words that come to mind when we say ‘Australia.’

 What piece of business advice could you give to another aspiring business woman working to achieve your level of success?